 If acupuncture is administered by a registered physiotherapist (PT), you will only be able to access funding for physiotherapy.

 If acupuncture is administered by a registered acupuncturist (RAc) or Traditional Chinese Medicine (TCM) practitioner, there is typically a separate funding pool.

 All AlbertaPT clinics provide direct billing to insurance, if available.

-If you were injured in a car accident, acupuncture administered by a physiotherapist is completely covered by the Automobile legislation.
 Accessing funding does require paperwork to be completed by both the patient and the physiotherapist.
 If you are assessed within 10 days of the car accident, you can qualify for either the WAD 1 or WAD 2 in-protocol programs.
 For out-of-protocol programs of care, legislation requires private insurance be accessed first, with the remaining unpaid balance covered by the Automobile Insurance.

 The rate charged per visit will vary depending on the level of care and the amount of data collection required.
 When in-protocol, you are covered for the Regular Visit Rate.
 When out-of-protocol, you are covered by either the Comprehensive Visit or Complex Visit Rate.

 If you are seeing a registered acupuncturist (RAc), the total out-of-protocol funding is $250.00.

 Navigating the Automobile Accident Insurance Benefits and dealing with adjusters can be a complicating process.
 Let our Care Coordinator assist you with the process.